moritzholzer/exercises/08-coap-basic/README.md

 ## Task 4

+To complete tasks 4 and 5 of this exercise, please note that the server and main files are located within the [.app](.app/) folder.

 Use the information from the `/.well-known/core` to find resources exposing temperature and humidity readings of the room.